Why have I put this project off for so long?

 And it did!
 In the end.
 But I have a few tips for you.

-Before painting your doors, you will want to remove all of the hardware, take them off, and place them outside or in the garage with a barrier of some sort behind them.
+Before painting your doors, you’ll want to remove all of the hardware, take them off, and place them outside or in the garage with a barrier of some sort behind them.

 I did this by tacking a plastic sheet to the fence in my backyard.